Tuna Quesadillas, made with corn tortillas are a quick and tasty snack or lunch. This is not your usual tuna sandwich!

-When I was making all the dishes for Thanksgiving today, I got hungry, but there really wasn’t anything in what I was preparing that I could munch on.
+When I was making all the dishes for Thanksgiving, I got hungry, but there really wasn’t anything in what I was preparing that I could munch on.
 I looked in the cupboard and saw I had a nice can of tuna in oil.
-But, I didn’t want a sandwich, because tomorrow I am having The Sandwich, and I’m having stuffing tonight.
+But, I didn’t want a sandwich, because the next day I was having The Sandwich, and having stuffing that night.
 That’s a lot of bread.
 However, I also spied a package of corn tortillas in my refrigerator.
 Mexican sounded like the perfect thing for a Thanksgiving snack.

 - 1 teaspoon dried red onion